The mysterious ruins near the village of Tiwanaku (Spanish:

 Bolivia, could possibly be the oldest remains of a city ever found on

-thought of to be a ceremonial site.
+believed to be a ceremonial site.

 The site as seen as today is an extensive reconstruction from the 1960s.
 It includes features that are entirely modern (extensive walls) and may not replicate the original site, which current archaeology believe had stone groupings and non-continuous walls.
 (See image on the right.)
 The impressive "Gateway of the Sun" was actually built in a different location.